A guide to Swedish authorities

 The Social Insurance Agency is responsible for Sweden’s social security system.
 It handles applications for things such as parental benefits, sickness benefits and compensation for injuries in the workplace.

-The Employment Agency can help you find work and start a business in Sweden.
+The Swedish Public Employment Serice can help you find work and start a business in Sweden.
 It has the country’s largest job bank, provides free support and advice and also arranges recruitment meetings and information seminars.

 Swedish Customs (Tullverket)